 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

-Holidays and trips don’t always go to plan, and sometimes delays are inevitable, so bringing more medication than you need for the days you are planning to be away is a wise idea.
-Before you travel, talk to your doctor about ensuring your prescription will cover not only your trip but extra time as well, and you won’t be caught short if you need to extend your trip.
+Holidays and trips don’t always go to plan, and sometimes delays are inevitable due to unforeseen circumstances like weather disruptions or transportation issues.
+Therefore, bringing more medication than you need for the days you are planning to be away is a wise idea to ensure you are prepared for any scenario.

 Travelling when you’ve got a medical condition might seem daunting, but with the proper preparation, you’ll be able to enjoy a trip to the fullest and have peace of mind that, should something happen, you’re ready and covered.
 Feel free to use the checklist above for future trips to ensure you’ve followed all these essential steps.